vedchavan/automotive_industry_data_analysis/README.md

 # automotive-industry-sql-analysis

 An end-to-end SQL data analysis project on automotive industry data — covering sales, dealers, car models, and recall history.
 Focus on schema design, data cleaning, exploratory analysis, and business-focused insight generation using PostgreSQL.
+A companion interactive Power BI dashboard built on the same dataset is included below.

 ---